cortex-lab/phy/docs/visualization.md

 See [Spike sampling and performance](performance.md) before increasing them.

 You can dynamically change the window size and bin size with control+mouse wheel and alt+mouse wheel.
-Control-right-click a diagonal autocorrelogram to remove that cluster from the current selection.
-On a cross-correlogram between a primary selection (from the Cluster View or staged Merge selection) and a Similarity View selection, the same shortcut removes the Similarity View cluster.
-During Merge mode and proposition review, it can also remove a staged cluster; if that cluster is the reference, the next staged cluster becomes the reference.
-The last staged cluster cannot be removed without leaving Merge mode.
+Right-click a correlogram to transfer its row cluster between the primary and Similarity roles; this row rule also applies to off-diagonal cells.
+During Merge mode and proposition review, transferring the reference promotes the next staged cluster and retains the old reference in Similarity.
+The final staged cluster cannot be transferred without leaving Merge mode.
+Modified right-click is not a transfer alias.
 Choose **View settings** in the view menu to edit the two spike-budget modes, bin size, window size, and refractory period together.
 The budget settings are global controller preferences; the bin, window, and refractory settings are